francesco-dorati/smart-irrigation/docs/specifications.md

 ## when powered on:
 ```
-load plant list from SD
+load data from SD
-turn plants on
+turn on plants
 for each plant:
   get_humidity(plant_id)
   if humidity < min_humidity(plant_id):